Esgrove/othellogame/othello_python/README.md

 ```

 **Note:** Windows uses `python` by default for Python 3,
 whereas Mac will only have `python3` in path unless you are using pyenv for example.

+There is a Batch script [othello.bat](./othello.bat) for easily running it on Windows.